FarukErat/Notes_and_Tutorials/authentication.md

 If A sends public key to B
 and B wants to check if A has the corresponding private key

-1. method
+- **1. method**
-    B generates some random data
+    - B generates some random data
-    and encrypt it with the public key sends the ciphertext to A
+    - and encrypt it with the public key
+    - sends the ciphertext to A

-    A decrypts the ciphertext with the private key and sends the plain data to B
+    - A decrypts the ciphertext with the private key
+    - and sends the plain data to B

-    B then checks if the generated and received data match
+    - B then checks if the generated and received data match

-2. method
+- **2. method**
-    B generates some random data
+    - B generates some random data
-    sends it to A without encrypting
+    - sends it to A without encrypting

-    A encrypts the plain data with the private key then sends the ciphertext to B
+    - A encrypts the plain data with the private key
+    - then sends the ciphertext to B

-    B decrypts with the ciphertext the public key then checks if the data sent and decrypted match
+    - B decrypts the ciphertext with the public key
+    - then checks if the data sent and decrypted match

-3. method
+- **3. method**
-    B generates some random data
+    - B generates some random data
-    and encrypt it with the public key sends the ciphertext to A
+    - and encrypt it with the public key
+    - sends the ciphertext to A

-    A decrypts the ciphertext with the private key then encrypts it with the private key then send the ciphertext to B
+    - A decrypts the ciphertext with the private key
+    - then encrypts it with the private key
+    - then sends the ciphertext to B

-    B decrypts the ciphertext with the public key then checks if the data generated and decrypted match
+    - B decrypts the ciphertext with the public key
+    - then checks if the data generated and decrypted match

 ---